-To the best of the Company's knowledge and based primarily on the IMS Report and the Frost & Sullivan Report, over 70% of the global market of industrial PLCs is ruled by six major players and in addition there are over 30 companies with an annual turnover of more than US\$ 10 million.
+To the best of the Company's knowledge and based primarily on the Frost & Sullivan Report, over 70% of the global market of industrial PLCs is ruled by six major players and in addition there are over 30 companies with an annual turnover of more than US\$ 10 million.
 One can define three categories of major competitors in the market:

-- A. Market leaders, usually multinational companies with global operations ly active in multiple fields, including in the PLC sector.
+- A. Market leaders, usually multinational companies with global operations active in multiple fields, including in the PLC sector.
 Included in this group are: Mitsubishi Electric Automation Inc., Rockwell Automation / Allen Bradley Company Inc., Siemens AG, Omron Corp., Schneider Electric and GE Intelligent Platforms. - B. Large multinationals dealing primarily in PLCs.
-Companies included in this group: B&R Industrial Automation, ABB, Yokogawa Corp., Automation Direct/Koyo, Bosch Rexroth AG, Toshiba International Corp., Philips Components and Festo Group. - C. Smaller companies operating in limited geographical regions or dealing in special niche products.
-This group includes such companies as: Honeywell Safety Management Systems, Kim Controls, Horner Electric APG, and PILZ.
-In the Company's estimation, its activity in the products segment falls into this category.
-The Company knows of no other Israeli companies in this category.
+Companies included in this group: B&R Industrial Automation, ABB, Yokogawa Corp., Automation Direct/Koyo, Bosch Rexroth AG, Toshiba International Corp., Philips Components and Festo Group.